 Working out is a dedication, a commitment, a lifestyle.
-You absolutely deserve to confidently take every progress picture selfie and float in that endorphin-laiden high.
+You absolutely deserve to confidently take picture selfie of every progress, and float in that endorphin-laden high.

 The last thing we gym-getters want?
 Delayed results, injuries, or the incapabilities of continuing our it’s-so-hard-but-feels-so-good workouts.